kartonfarkas/api_docs/source/use_cases/transactional_emails/email_address_key.rst

 To identify the contact, we are using their email address which is also the default key.
 Therefore, we do not have to define a key_id here.

 This is the easiest way to create a contact.
-For further information about creating and updating a contact in Suite, see :doc:`../../suite/contacts/contact_create` and :doc:`../../suite/contacts/contact_update`.
+For further information about creating and updating a contact in Emarsys, see :doc:`../../suite/contacts/contact_create` and :doc:`../../suite/contacts/contact_update`.

 2. Trigger the Event